In this post, we will explore the negate function in C++ along with its syntax and sample illustrations.

 negate:

-This function is used to negate the values that are provided in the array.
+This function is employed to invert the values given in the array.

 Values returned:

-The identical values are returned but with the reverse sign.
+The same values are produced, albeit with the opposite sign.

 In C++, transform can be used in two ways: